Superannuation Death Benefits

 - Discretionary Nomination – is only a guide and the trustee of your superannuation fund will have the ultimate discretion as to which dependant will receive your super.
 The trustee will take into consideration any nomination of beneficiaries that you have made, but is not legally bound by your request.

-- Binding Death Benefit Nomination – is a legally binding nomination as to which dependant(s) you want to receive your super.
-This will negate the discretion of the trustee of the superannuation fund to determine who your benefits are paid to upon your death.
+- Binding Death Benefit Nomination – is a legally binding nomination as to which dependant(s) you want to receive your superannuation death benefits.
+This will negate the discretion of the trustee of the superannuation fund to determine to whom your superannuation death benefits are to be paid.
 To be valid, a binding death benefit nomination must be signed by you and witnessed by two persons who are not beneficiaries of the nomination.
 Binding death nominations are usually only valid for three years and your super fund is obliged to write to you before the nomination expires to remind you to update it.
 (Some trustees have a less formal process to facilitate continuation of the nomination beyond the usual expiry date.)

 What happens if I do not have any dependants?